MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-create-host-key.md

 This topic covers how to prepare Hyper-V hosts to become guarded hosts using host key attestation (Key mode).
 You'll create a host key pair (or use an existing certificate) and add the public half of the key to HGS.

+## Create a host key

 2. Install Windows Server 2019 on your Hyper-V host machine.
-3. Install the Hyper-V and Host Guardian Hyper-V Support features
+3. Install the Hyper-V and Host Guardian Hyper-V Support features:

     ```powershell
     Install-WindowsFeature Hyper-V, HostGuardian -IncludeManagementTools -Restart